 To find out exactly how many points you need for a particular flight, you need to visit JetBlue’s website and filter with the “points view.”

 Air Miles for Award Flights with Alaska Airlines

 Flights that can be redeemed with points range from 5,000 miles to 70,000, depending on long far you fly and what class ticket you book.

 Alaska Airlines offers Money & Miles awards, in which you can get up to 50 percent off on most coach and first class tickets.
 The maximum discount is $100 off of a base fare ticket for 10,000 miles or $200 of the base fare for 20,000 miles.
 The can still earn all of the miles flown when you choose this award.

-Airline Miles for Free Flights with Air Canada
+Airline Miles for Reward Flights with Air Canada

 Air Canada uses its Aeroplan program, and flights redeemed with points start at 15,000 points and go all the way to 260,000.

 Air Canada takes advantage of its robust airline partnerships, which means you can easily fly to 1,300 destinations worldwide using the Star Alliance member airlines.

 See their helpful chart of how many points you need to redeem a free flight.